🔼 Spirituality and Divination: An Inner Journey

 • Sacred symbols and ritual objects

-• Divination tools (cards, pendulums, runes, etc.)
+• Divination tools (cards, pendulums, runes

 These spiritual treasures allow us to honor and transmit ancestral wisdom so that it remains alive and accessible to future generations.